 He has been a freelance journalist since 2008 and has written over 350 articles, for numerous publications including Al Jazeera, CBC, MacLean’s, Scroll.in, Wire.in, TRT World, Himal, Dawn, The News, Express Tribune, and others.
 He has traveled extensively around Pakistan and has written about minority rights, folk traditions, politicization of history and heritage, nationalism and identity, and several other topics.

-Haroon is the author of four books – A White Trail (2013), In Search of Shiva (2015) Walking with Nanak (2016) Imagining Lahore (2018).
+Haroon is the author of four books – A White Trail (2013), In Search of Shiva (2015) Walking with Nanak (2016) and Imagining Lahore (2018).
 He has also written a nonfiction short book called The Enigma of Pakistani Identity (2017) and Beyond the Other (2016).
 In his work Haroon explores fluid identities, traditions and religious practices that challenge the notion of exclusivist identities that define communities in South Asia today.
 His writings have been translated into many languages including Punjabi, Urdu, Hindi, Bangla, Gujrati and Italian.

 In addition to being a writer and journalist, Haroon is also an educator.
 He has taught Advanced Level Sociology, Philosophy and Theology, Global Perspectives and Research, and World History in various schools in Islamabad and Lahore.
 He worked as Minority Project Director at Citizens Archive of Pakistan for two years, and has been a consultant with UNESCO and World Wide Fund for Nature (WWF).
 He is currently based in Toronto, where he is working on his latest novel, supported by writing grants from Canada Council for the Arts and Ontario Arts Council, documenting oral histories of the South Asian community with his partner, Anam Zakaria, through the platform of their collective, Qissa, and working as Digital Communications Manager at Toronto Arts Foundation.